Wrongful conviction of Andrew Malkinson: Reaction

 Upon his name being cleared, Malkinson stated that he felt he was "forcibly kidnapped ... by the state".
 Greater Manchester Police apologised although this apology was not accepted by Malkinson, who called it "meaningless".
 The Independent Office for Police Conduct opened a review into the GMP's handling of Malkinson's complaints.
 Edward Garnier, a former Solicitor General, called for a public inquiry and criticised the justice system's handling of the case and particularly the conduct of the CCRC, saying that the decision to reject Malkinson's 2009 appeal on cost-benefit grounds despite the lead of the unknown man's DNA had, in fact, led to significant costs both to Malkinson and to the state in compensation to be paid; further, he suggested that exemplary damages may be due "because of the oppressive and arbitrary behaviour of agents of the state".
 Former Director of Public Prosecutions Ken Macdonald and KC Michael Mansfield also called for an inquiry.

 The Criminal Cases Review Commission announced on 17 August 2023 that it had appointed an external KC to review into its handling of the case.
 On 24 August, the Justice Secretary, Alex Chalk, announced the launch of a non-statutory inquiry to investigate the role of the Crown Prosecution Service, Greater Manchester Police and the Criminal Cases Review Commission.
 On 13 September 2023, the Independent Office for Police Conduct announced it would investigate Greater Manchester Police's handling of the Malkinson case.
 In July 2024, Justice Secretary Shabana Mahmood announced that she was seeking the removal of CCRC chairwoman Helen Pitcher over her handling of the Malkinson case.
 Malkinson praised the decision, calling Pitcher "utterly unfit to lead the CCRC".
 Pitcher resigned from her post on 14 January 2025 before she could be sacked.
 The chief executive of the CCRC, Karen Kneller, resigned later that year after she was accused of trying to "sanitise" an independent report on Malkinson's conviction.

+The Independent Office for Police Conduct opened an investigation into the conduct of Greater Manchester Police during the Malkinson investigation.

 Aftermath

 After release from prison, Malkinson lived in a tent in Spain.
 He spent nineteen months after his release living off universal credit before eventually receiving a compensation payment from the Ministry of Justice in February 2025.

-The case was featured in the academic journal Medicine, Science, and the Law in 2021, and is also the subject of a dedicated podcast.
+The case was featured in the academic journal Medicine, Science, and the Law in 2021, and is the subject of a dedicated podcast.
 The case was also the subject of the BBC Two documentary The Wrong Man: 17 Years Behind Bars, which aired on 6 June 2024.